berick/SIP2Mediator/README.md

 ### SIP Messages as JSON

-* Message are encoded as JSON Objects with a "code", "fixed\_fields", and optionally "fields" keys.
+* Message exchanged with the HTTP back-end are encoded as JSON Objects with a "code", "fixed\_fields", and optionally "fields" keys.

 Example SIP Login Message